JayVora-SerpentCS/OdooEduERP/school/README.rst

 To install this module, you need to:

-install 'hr', 'mail', 'crm', 'report', 'board' module
+install 'hr', 'mail', 'account', module

 Configuration